 1 Background

-The working methods of the Radiocommunication Assembly (RA) and the Radiocommunication Study Groups are contained in Resolution ITU-R 1*.
+The working methods of the Radiocommunication Assembly (RA) and the Radiocommunication Study Groups (SGs) are contained in Resolution ITU-R 1*.
 In turn, Resolution ITU-R 1 notes that the Director issues Guidelines on working methods which complement and are additional to this Resolution.

-This edition of the Guidelines complements Resolution ITU-R 1-8 approved by RA-19.
+This edition of the Guidelines complements Resolution ITU-R 1-9 approved by RA-23.